 Statistics show that Americans, on average, spend 5.4 hours on their phones daily.
 Given our heavy reliance on these devices, it isn’t surprising to know that they’re among the dirtiest things in the world.
 Even filthier than a toilet seat, doorknob, your pet’s eating bowl, or the soles of your shoes!
 In fact, an average touch phone has 25,000 germs per square inch.
 Eew.
 That is why it is so important to learn how to clean your phone.
 You only need a few things to keep your phone clean every day, including cell phone cleaning wipes.
-However, you want to make sure you’re using high-quality disinfectant wipes that will get rid of the viruses and bacteria lurking on your phone.
+However, you want to make sure, that you know the right way to disinfect your cell phone.
+Make sure you’re using high-quality disinfectant wipes that will get rid of the viruses and bacteria lurking on your phone.
 In this guide, learn the right way to keep your phone clean and free from germs.

 Cleaning Supplies for your Cell Phone

 A soft cloth or microfiber clothThe first step on how to clean your cell phone is picking the right tools.
 Topping the list is a microfiber cloth.
 Unlike regular cloth, tissue, or paper, this type of cloth contains very small fibers that won’t cause any scratches on your touch screen.
 It also collects dust, dirt, grime, and little debris from your phone.

 Distilled water and white vinegarYou don’t always need an expensive cell phone cleaner to get rid of those nasty germs and viruses.
 Remember you shouldn’t use any harsh chemicals, such as those that contain alcohol or ammonia.
 For a simple, safe, and cheap cleaning solution for your phone, mix some distilled water and vinegar in equal proportions.
 Don’t apply it directly to your phone.
 Rather, lightly dip a part of the microfiber cloth to the solution and wipe down your screen.